vpatov/ProjectEuler/README.md

 # ProjectEuler
-Solutions to various problems from projecteuler.net
+Source code to solutions to various problems from projecteuler.net.

-Filenames that begin with "INC" are incomplete.
-Those that don't, hold the python code that outputs the solution to the corresponding problem for projecteuler.net.
+Feel free to message me at "vasiapatov@gmail.com" if you have any questions, discussion points, or even suggestions!
+Please include "Project Euler Github" in the subject e-mail.

 Some of the puzzles are very fun, and many of them are challenging, I highly recommend it to those who want to give their brain a good workout.